bryndsey/dnd-app/README.md

 ## Overview

-This application displays some data related to character creation for the role-playing game Dungeons and Dragons.
+This application displays some data related to character creation for the role-playing game Dungeons and Dragons (D&D).

 At the moment, it only shows information about common races (e.g. Human, Elf, Halfling, etc.).